Compositions

 Benefits of nesting include:

-• Breaking complex interfaces into manageable pieces
+• Breaking more complex interfaces into manageable pieces

 • Creating clear relationships between UI elements